-GOAL 2: Develop, implement and maintain a series of plans to increase the safety and security of the region's transportation system.
+GOAL 2: Increase the safety and security of the region's transportation system.

-- G2 P1 Investigate and employ current best practices, design standards, advanced technologies and education to reduce transportation related crashes, injuries, and fatalities within the MRMPO. - G2 P2 Synchronize plans to work in partnership with first responders, transportation, and health agencies as they develop emergency and disaster plans and other security related plans for the region. - G2 P3 Identify and utilize transportation investments and policies which will result in a higher level of personal security for pedestrians, cyclists, motorists, and users of transit. - G2 P4 Develop and utilize Traffic Calming Techniques.
-Traffic Calming refers to various design features and strategies intended to reduce vehicle traffic speeds and volumes on a particular roadway. - G2 P5 Develop and implement course of action to encourage the efficient and safe movement of people, goods, and information with minimal adverse impacts on residents and the environment.
+- G2 O1 Strive to reduce transportation related crashes, injuries, and fatalities using current design standards, advanced technologies, and education. - G2 O2 Collaborate with first responders, transportation, and health agencies as they develop emergency and disaster plans and other security related plans for the region. - G2 O3 Encourage transportation investments and policies that result in a higher level of personal security for pedestrians, cyclists, motorists, and users of transit. - GOAL 3: Increase and maintain accessibility and mobility choices in the region.